yyyyyyyan/rockstar-py/README.md

 ## Acknowledgments

 * Hat tip to [dylanbeattie](https://github.com/dylanbeattie/) for creating Rockstar
-* The FizzBuzz example work well.
+* The FizzBuzz example works well.
 If valid code doesn't work, create an issue so I can get a look.
 * I'll work on the readibility and organization of the code, would love suggestions on how/where to do that.